OROHealth/gom-jabbar/caribou-project/README.md

 # Getting Started the App
-cd into caribou-project and run in the terminal:
+- Cd into caribou-project and run in the terminal:

+cd caribou-project
-npm install
+npm run install:both
-npm run:both
+npm run start:both

 These two commands will install the packages for both the client and the server and also run both applications in the terminal.